SgtWiggles/ume/README.md

 ### Installing

-  First ensure you have all the prequisites installed.
+  First ensure you have all the prerequisites installed.
   Then clone the repository using:
   ```
   git clone https://github.com/SgtWiggles/ume.git